datacarpentry/python-ecology-lesson/05-loops-and-functions.md

 3. Let's say you only want to look at data from a given multiple of years.
 How would you modify your loop in order to generate a data file for only every 5th year, starting from 1977?

+4. Instead of splitting out the data by years, a collegue wants to do analyse each species seperatly.
+How would you write a unique csv file for each species?

 ## Building reusable and modular code with functions

 Suppose that separating large data files into individual yearly files is a task